ICJIA/icjia-gata-next-2020/temp/technical-assistance.md

 ## WORKSHOP DESIGN

+ONLINE: Trained instructors will provide a two-part, three-hour webinar on finding the right grant opportunity, being ready to apply, and completing and submitting a grant application.
+Workbooks will be provided.
+Please note: Online training participants must register for Parts 1 and 2 separately.
+They may take place on different days.

-Trained instructors will provide an interactive, four-hour curriculum in a classroom setting.
+IN-PERSON: Trained instructors will provide an interactive, four-hour curriculum in a classroom setting.
 Topics will include finding the right grant opportunity, being ready to apply, and completing and submitting a grant application.
 Workbooks will be provided.
 Participants are highly encouraged to bring their laptops and cell phones.

 ## WHO CAN PARTICIPATE?